 It’s far too easy to get in the studio and spend a whole day messing around with samples and plugins, which is, of course, fine; however, when it comes to time for mixing, try bouncing out the stems of your production into a brand new session.
 Open a new arrange page/project file and import the freshly bounced stems.
 There are a few reasons why we recommend this:

 Taking your stems and putting them in a new arrange project, or even a different DAW, will stop you thinking you already have too much going on (too much EQ, too many FX etc.).
 Instead, all you see is the stems with no plugins on them, allowing you to get stuck in with fresh dynamic and EQ plugins to get the mix just right.
 We have always mixed and mastered in Logic X—we used it for years and it feels like home turf.
-We produce and create in Ableton and when we’ve finished we bounce out the stems and mix it in Logic.
-We seem to get better results doing this, which is partially down to the quality of Logic’s plugins as well as a huge mental aspect.
-Because it looks different, it sounds better—well, at least in your mind it does.
+We produce and create all of our music in Ableton Live and when we’ve finished we bounce out the stems to mix it in Logic—we seem to get better results doing this, which may be down to separating the two processes and getting a fresh perspective.
 Give this one a go.